lilvina/todolist/README.md

 # todolist

-Complete a to do list app deployed to heroku.
+Complete a to do list app as a backend microservice that provides the user with JSON http responces.

-## Context

-Create a full stack to do list web app.

-Goals
+### Goals

 - Learn how front end and back end connect.
 - Learn how to dissect a new problem/challenge.